 John Singer Sargent (1856–1925).
 Gassed, 1919.
 Oil on canvas, 90 1/2 x 240 in.
-Imperial War Museums, London, England.
-Photo © IWM Imperial War Museums, Art.IWM ART 1460
+Imperial War Museums, London.
+Photo © IWM Imperial War Museums, Art.IWM ART1460

 Marsden Hartley (1877–1943).
 Portrait, ca. 1914–15.
 Oil on canvas, 32 1/4 x 21 1/2 in.
-The Collection of the Frederick R. Weisman Art Museum at the University of Minnesota, Minneapolis, Bequest of Hudson D. Walker from the Ione and Hudson D. Walker Collection,
+Lent by the Weisman Art Museum, Minneapolis, Bequest of Hudson D. Walker from the Ione and Hudson D. Walker Collection, 1978.21.234

 John Steuart Curry (1897–1946).
 The Return of Private Davis from the Argonne, 1928–40.
 Oil on canvas, 38 1/4 x 52 1/4 in.
 The Museum of Fine Arts, Houston, Texas, Museum purchase funded by the Caroline Wiess Law Accessions Endowment Fund, 2011.763.
 Photo © Estate of John Steuart Curry, courtesy of Kiechel Fine Art, Lincoln, NE

 Childe Hassam (1859–1935).
 Early Morning on the Avenue in May 1917, 1917.
-Oil on canvas,30 1/16 × 36 1/16 in.
-Addison Gallery of American Art, Phillips Academy, Andover, Bequest of Candace C. Stimson, 1944.20.
+Oil on canvas,30 1/8 x 36 1/8 in.
+Addison Gallery of American Art, Phillips Academy, Andover, Massachusetts, Bequest of Candace C. Stimson, 1944.20.
 Photo: Addison Gallery of American Art, Phillips Academy, Andover/Art Resource, NY

 Jane Peterson (1876–1965).
 Red Cross Work Room 5th Avenue, NYC during the War, ca. 1917.
 Watercolor on paper, 17 1/2 x 23 1/2 in.
 Collection of Jonathan L. Cohen